The Right Brain and the Origin of Human Nature

 Summary

-The Emotional Brain: Unveiling the Roots of Human Nature
+Unveiling the Unconscious: The Right Brain and the Roots of Human Nature

 The culmination of three decades of Allan Schore’s groundbreaking work, this book details how the right brain—the psychobiological locus of Freud’s unconscious mind—plays a fundamental role in the early origin of human nature (the general characteristics and feelings attributed to human beings).
-The early developing right brain, not only grounds our bodily-based subjective experience of the world, but also allows us to make se…
+The early developing right brain not only grounds our bodily-based subjective experience of the world, but also allow…

 Book Details